FOOT PAIN: Let us understand why our foot hurts

 - Correction of muscle strength imbalance

-- Eccentric loading exercises
+- Eccentric strengthening exercises

-- Analysis of training and Correction of overtraining
+- Analysis of training volume

 - Post-operative rehabilitation after corrective foot surgery